San Diego Comic-Con will have online events July 22-26

 After canceling its in-person events at the San Diego Convention Center in April, Comic-Con had teased about home events for weeks, finally revealing this week some sense of what that will entail.

-``For the first time in our 50-year history, we are happy to welcome virtually anyone from around the globe,'' said SDCC spokesperson David Glanzer. ``Though stay-at-home conditions makes this a very difficult time, we se...
+"For the first time in our 50-year history, we are happy to welcome virtually anyone from around the globe,'' said SDCC representative David Glanzer.
+"Though stay-at-home conditions...

 For access to this article please sign in or subscribe.